UPDATED May 26 | A few changes have been made for the second rollout to people above 18, including an updated advisory for nursing women.

 The vaccine has been controversial for its risk of exceedingly rare but life-threatening blood clots, although its benefits still outweighed the risk posed by Covid-19 itself.

-Here is what you should know about the AstraZeneca vaccine and how to get it if you happen to be above 18 years old and reside in Kuala Lumpur and Selangor.
+Here is what you should know about the AstraZeneca vaccine and how to get it if you happened to live in the Klang Valley, Penang, Johor, Kuching, or Miri.
+If you are below 60 years old but you're keen, read on, because you are not left out.

 For those who prefer a shorter read, the government has also prepared a two-page fact sheet, available here.